-Enter the torque applied to the bolt, the diameter of the bolt, and the friction coefficient to determine the bolt pretension.
+Enter the torque applied to the bolt, the diameter of the bolt, and the nut factor (K) to determine the bolt pretension.
 This calculator helps in ensuring that bolts are properly tightened in mechanical assemblies.

 Bolt Pretension Formula

-The following formula is used to calculate the bolt pretension.
+The following formula is used to estimate the bolt pretension from tightening torque using the nut factor method.

 Variables: